Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Schwarzschild image features and observables

 \subsection{Apparent shape of circular rings}

-We analyse projections of equatorial rings of constant radii $r$.
-At this point we are only interested in mapping between a given equatorial plane and the observer’s screen, connected with null geodesics.
-Hence, we do not need to specify neither emission and opacity properties nor redshift effects.
-Furthermore, we restrain our attention to light rays of orders $n=0,1$, but the following enquiries can be generalised to higher order.
+We analysed the projections of equatorial rings of constant radii, $r$.
+At this point we were only interested in mapping between a given equatorial plane and the observer’s screen, connected with null geodesics.
+Hence, we did not need to specify the emission and opacity properties nor the redshift effects.
+Furthermore, we restrained our attention to light rays of orders $n=0,1$, but the following enquiries can be generalised to a higher order.
 Discussions presented herein are illustrated in Figure \hyperref[fig:apparent_radii]{2}.\\ If the equatorial plane is observed face-on, the projections of a ring of radius $r$ within the disc are circles on the plane of sky.
-The arrival impact parameter $b$ of a photon emitted from a radius $r>r_\mathrm{H}$ only depends on $r$ and can be approximated by `just adding one' \citep{gates2020maximum}.
+The arrival impact parameter, $b$, of a photon emitted from a radius $r>r_\mathrm{H}$ only depends on $r$ and can be approximated by `just adding one' \citep{gates2020maximum}.
 This relation, valid for a Kerr black hole, can be rewritten for a Schwarzschild black hole as

-Hence, the event horizon, situated at the radius $r=2M$, will appear at an apparent approximated radius $b\approx 2.82M$, in agreement with the numerical outputs of Figure \hyperref[fig:apparent_radii]{2}, while outer radii develop towards higher values of $b$.
-As for geodesics of order $n=1$, if one stops the backward ray-tracing integration, properly introduced in Section \hyperref[sec:simu]{5}, before getting the third crossing of the plane, the numerical inner and outer edges of the $n=1$ lensing band will appear at $b=5.02M$ and $b=6.17M$ respectively \citep{gralla2019black}; these values agree with Figure \hyperref[fig:apparent_radii]{2}.
+Hence, the event horizon, situated at the radius $r=2M$, appears at an apparent approximated radius $b\approx 2.82M$, in agreement with the numerical outputs of Figure \hyperref[fig:apparent_radii]{2}, while outer radii develop towards higher values of $b$.
+As for geodesics of order $n=1$, if one stops the backward ray-tracing integration, properly introduced in Section \hyperref[sec:simu]{5}, before getting the third crossing of the plane, the numerical inner and outer edges of the $n=1$ lensing band appear at $b=5.02M$ and $b=6.17M$ respectively \citep{gralla2019black}; these values agree with Figure \hyperref[fig:apparent_radii]{2}.